 Georgia Health Sciences University

 For more information about health related career opportunities, visit www.gru.edu/Admissions

 Estimated Tuition and Fees

-For estimated tuition and fees, please see the Tuition and Fees section of this catalog.
+For estimated tuition and fees, please see the Tuition and Fees information for students who matriculated at GHSU section of this catalog.